mbalagna13/Quarter1-Project/README.md

 ## Feature list
-* Getting and retrieving character specific attack frame data
+* Getting and retrieving character specific attack frame data as text
 * GIF showing said attack
-  * GIF will be showing hit boxes and active frames of the attack
+  * GIF will be showing hit boxes and active frames of the attack *Stretch*
 * A search for GIFs of a character , not just frame data GIFs
+* Search /r/smashbros for post pertaining to a specific character
+ * Search for smash videos for certain characters